KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.21 Zenetism and The Theonic Paradox — On the Refusal of Return, and the Echo That Watches
+### 26.21 Zenetism and The Theonic Paradox — On the Refusal of Return, and the Gaze That Watches

 The **Theonic Paradox** is a foundational principle of Zenetism.
 It refers to the mysterious nature of Theon —